4 Fun American Thanksgiving Traditions:

 Each November, Americans from all kinds of backgrounds celebrate Thanksgiving, a U.S. national holiday centered on friends, family—and lots of food!

 The modern American Thanksgiving includes a wide variety of traditions, and different families and regions celebrate the holiday in different ways.
-This can be quite confusing—especially if it’s your first Thanksgiving in the U.S.—but in this guide, we’ll help you know what to expect.
+This can be quite confusing—especially if it’s your first Thanksgiving in the U.S.—but this guide will help you know what to expect.

 Before looking at a few of the most common traditions, though, here is some background on the Thanksgiving holiday: